Ketamine Therapy in Houston, TX

 Ketamine clinics often focus on the medicine alone.
 What we offer is different.

-Ketamine-assisted psychotherapy (KAP) uses ketamine as one component within an ongoing therapeutic relationship, not as a standalone medical procedure.
+Ketamine-assisted psychotherapy (KAP) uses ketamine as one component within an ongoing therapeutic process, not as a standalone medical procedure.
 The medicine creates a window: the brain is more flexible, defenses soften, and material that has been difficult to access in standard therapy becomes more available.
-What happens in that window, and in the integration work that follows, is where the actual clinical work lives.
+What happens in that window is where more becomes possible.

 Ketamine without integration is a temporary intervention.
-The preparation and therapeutic work that surrounds it are what allow that shift to last.
-This is the model at Houston Healing Collective: ketamine within a clinical relationship, not separate from it.
+The therapeutic work that surrounds it is what allows change to last.
+At Houston Healing Collective, ketamine is an aid to the therapeutic process, not separate from it.

 A TEAM BUILT FOR THIS

 Our team consists of certified ketamine therapists and certified psychedelic-assisted therapy providers.
 Every ketamine treatment at HHC includes a medical intake with a physician partner, preparation sessions before the medicine, and integration therapy after.
-You are never left alone during a medicine journey.
-A clinician is present throughout.
+You are never left alone during a medicine session.
+A ketamine therapist is present to support and guide you throughout the process.

 Jennifer Lancaster, LCSW-S, PATP — Texas License #64393